 Singapore Bourse Likely To Remain Rangebound

-(RTTNews) - The Singapore stock market on Thursday snapped the two-day winning streak in which it had risen just 6 points or 0.15 percent.
-The Straits Times Index now sits just above the 3,880-point plateau, and it may spin its wheels again on Friday.
+(RTTNews) - The Singapore stock market ticked higher again on Friday, one day after ending the two-day winning streak in which it had risen just 6 points or 0.15 percent.
+The Straits Times Index now sits just above the 3,880-point plateau, although it may remain stuck in neutral on Monday.

-The global forecast for the Asian markets is negative on U.S. deficit concerns and treasury yields.
-The European and U.S. markets were mostly soft and the Asian bourses are expected to open in similar fashion.
+The global forecast for the Asian markets is negative on renewed trade and tariff concerns.
+The European and U.S. markets were down and the Asian bourses are expected to open in similar fashion.

-The STI finished barely higher on Thursday following losses from the property stocks and mixed performances from the financial shares and industrial issues.
+The STI finished slightly higher on Friday following gains from the financial shares and property stocks.

+Among the actives, CapitaLand Investment shed 0.40 percent, while City Developments rose 0.21 percent, Comfort DelGro dropped 0.68 percent, DBS Group collected 0.61 percent, DFI Retail lost 0.37 percent, Emperador tumbled 1.61 percent, Genting Singapore and Yangzijiang Financial both advanced 0.71 percent, Hongkong Land climbed 0.76 percent, Keppel DC REIT jumped 1.40 percent, Oversea-Chinese Banking Corporation rallied 0.93 percent, Seatrium Limited added 0.49 percent, SembCorp Industries retreated 1.50 percent, Singapore Technologies Engineering sank 0.53 percent, SingTel stumbled 1.77 percent, UOL Group fell 0.35 percent, Wilmar International gained 0.33 percent, Yangzijiang Shipbuilding plummeted 3.74 percent and Keppel Ltd, Mapletree Pan Asia Commercial Trust, Mapletree Industrial Trust, Mapletree Logistics Trust, SATS, Thai Beverage, CapitaLand Integrated Commercial Trust and Frasers Logistics & Commercial Trust were unchanged.

-The lead from Wall Street is weak as the major averages opened lower on Thursday but spent all day bouncing back and forth across the line, finally ending mixed and little changed.
+The lead from Wall Street is weak as the major averages opened lower on Friday and remained in the red throughout the trading day.

-The tax cut bill passed the House on Thursday, but analysts warn it could add trillions to the federal government's already massive debt.
-The plan has sparked fears of an even wider deficit, especially as interest payments continue to soar.
+On the U.S. economic front, the Commerce Department said new home sales in the U.S. spiked in April compared to a significantly downwardly revised level in March.

-After slumping in the previous session, crude oil saw further downside on Thursday after reports suggested that OPEC members are discussing a third consecutive oil production surge in July.
-West Texas Intermediate crude for July delivery slid $0.37 or 0.6 percent to $61.20 a barrel.
+Crude oil prices ticked higher on Friday but still fell for the week amid reports of another production increase by OPEC for July.
+West Texas Intermediate crude for July delivery climbed $0.34 or 0.6 percent to $61.54 a barrel.
+For the week, crude fell 1.5 percent.

-Closer to home, Singapore will see April numbers for consumer prices later today; in March, overall inflation was down 0.1 percent on month and up 0.9 percent on year, while core CPI rose an annual 0.5 percent.
+Closer to home, Singapore will provide April numbers for industrial production later today; in March, production was down 3.6 percent on month and up 5.8 percent on year.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!